getify/Functional-Light-JS/ch3.md

 We could also have solved this with `partialRight(parseInt,10)`, which creates a unary function where the `radix` argument has already been preset to `10`.

-### One For One
+### One On One

-Speaking of functions with only one argument, another common base operation in the FP toolbelt is a function that takes one argument and does nothing but return it untouched.
-This is often referred to as the *identity* function.
+Speaking of functions with only one argument, another common base operation in the FP toolbelt is a function that takes one argument and does nothing but return the value untouched:

-Consider:

 ```js
 function identity(v) {